Profile: South Korean President Park Geun-hye

 However, she also described his 1961 coup as necessary, which alienated some younger voters who were wary of Ms Park's unwillingness to fully renounce her father.

-Park Geun-hye, who holds an engineering degree from Sogang University in Seoul, was first elected to South Korea's National Assembly in 1998.
+She holds an engineering degree from Sogang University in Seoul and was first elected to South Korea's National Assembly in 1998.

-She sought the presidency in 2007, but her Saenuri, or New Frontier Party, instead nominated Lee Myung-bak, who went on to win.
+She sought the presidency in 2007, but her Saenuri, or New Frontier Party, instead nominated Lee Myung-bak, who went on to win.'Political neutrality'

 As part of her presidential campaign, Ms Park pledged to prioritise "national reconciliation", and improve "economic democracy" and social welfare.

-She also promised greater engagement with North Korea than under her predecessor - a policy which could struggle for support in the wake of Pyongyang's third nuclear test.
+She also promised greater engagement with North Korea than under her predecessor - but that policy had to be suspended following Pyongyang's third nuclear test on 12 February 2013.